 - the upper level reserved for the metro and pedestrians

-The view from the upper level, especially at sunset, is quite simply stunning!
+The view from the top level, especially at sunset, is simply stunning!

 💡 Find out more 💡